nimitzpro/artificial_intelligence/README.md

 3. Create a Python virtual environment.
 E.g. at the command prompt, type:
 ```
-$ python3 -m venv venv
+$ python3 -m venv venv # on Linux/macOS
+$ python -m venv venv # on Windows
 ```
-This is going to mean that Python packages that we install are only applied to this environment.
-It is good practice.
+This is going to mean that additional Python packages that we install are only applied to this environment.
+Installing additional packages into an environment is good practice.
 It enables you to have lots of different projects with their own environments, without them conflicting with each other.

 4. Activate the virtual environment by typing:
 ```